The AI Capability Audit helps you decide where AI belongs in the work, what stays human-owned, and which workflow is worth improving first.

 What AI Can Help With

-Next, separate what AI can help produce from what you must still own.
+Next, separate what AI can help produce from what the human must still own.

-AI may be useful for summarizing source material, extracting open questions, or comparing options.
-It may also help draft a first structure or identify missing evidence.
+AI may help summarize source material, extract open questions, compare options, draft a first structure, or identify missing evidence.

-You still own the final claim, the decision, the risk, and the standard.
-You also own the final output.
+The human still owns the final claim, decision, risk, review standard, and output.

-That decision is the core of the audit.
+That split is the core of the audit.
 It keeps AI use practical and prevents judgment from quietly moving into the tool.

 AI support materials separated from human-owned review and final judgment